arahi7860/node-npm-intro/README.md

 #### Request Verbs

 Whenever we navigate to a website, we are making a `GET` request.
 When we navigate to google we are making a `GET` request to `https:/www.google.com/`.
+Most of the time we are using the web we are using `GET` requests.

 [This is a fairly comprehensive list of the HTTP request verbs](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods)

 #### CRUD (10 min, 10:40)

-CRUD is an acronym for operations involving data: Create, Read, Update, and Destroy.
+CRUD is an acronym for operations involving data: ***Create, Read, Update, and Destroy***.
 These CRUD actions involve the server application interacting with the database to retrieve and/or change data.

 CRUD is simply the set of features of an application that involve seeing and changing data.
 It is often how developers conceptualize reading and writing data in web applications, especially ones that involve a server persisting data in a database.
 We will be repeatedly implementing CRUD functionality in our apps during this course.